There's a scene in Eat Pray Love that continually lingers (well, more than one) for me; but this one is equally subtle as powerful..

 The Quiet Conditioning We Absorb

 From a young age, many women learn that self-worth is something external.
+That it must be given.

-It’s reflected back through approval, desirability, productivity and how well we meet expectations.
+Whether its reflected back through approval, desirability, productivity and how well we meet expectations.
 Over time, restraint becomes mistaken for discipline and discipline becomes tied to being worthy.
+It begins with the belief that being chosen, admired or accepted requires constant self-management.

 Self-Worth Was Never Meant to Be Performed